psyinfra/onyo/README.md

   Move `source`(s) to the `destination` directory, or rename `source` directory to `destination`.

-  - `--force`: silently overwrite the destination file if it already exists.
+  - `--force`: Silently overwrite the destination file if it already exists.
-  - `--rename`: allow a `source` file to be renamed to a different (valid) file name.
+  - `--rename`: Allow a `source` file to be renamed to a different (valid) file name.
 - `onyo mkdir directory...`: